ReplayRedownload/Colchester-Tornado-T8MS-EXPERIMENTAL-with-fanuc-18i-TB-control/README.md

 </p>Insert A0 after G55 and G00 when secondary spindle is active (Works...).<p>

 # Stuff to do:
+In secondary spindle grab and return remove not needed values and reorganize the M-Code export process and find information what created A2.5.

 # I'm not sure if I need to do this...
 <p>Insert before C0/B0 M-Code M109/M112 (Optional, also before tool(Not really sure if I remember it correctly))</p>